 To endorse a graduate, UK Visas and Immigration (UKVI) must add you to the list of authorised higher education institutions.
-To become an authorised higher education institution (HEI) you must be a Tier 4 Highly Trusted Sponsor or a A-rated Tier 2 or 5 sponsor.
+To become an authorised higher education institution (HEI) you must be a sponsor with Tier 4 Sponsor status or an A-rated Tier 2 or 5 sponsor.

 UKVI will annually invite HEIs to become authorised.

 To receive an endorsement from you, the graduate must have been awarded a bachelor’s degree, master’s degree or PhD before their Tier 1 (Graduate Entrepreneur) application.
 In some cases you may be able to endorse a post-doctoral researcher who is switching from Tier 2.
 Find out more in the Tier 1 (Graduate Entrepreneur) policy guidance.

 Before endorsing a graduate you must ensure that the graduate:

 - has a genuine, credible and innovative business idea

 - will spend the majority of their working time on developing this idea

 You must provide the graduate you are endorsing with an endorsement letter which contains an endorsement reference number.
 You will be provided with a list of endorsement reference numbers to use when you become an endorsing body.

 Once you have issued the endorsement letter to the applicant you must email a copy to Tier1GradEntAdmin@homeoffice.gsi.gov.uk.

 You can find details of what information the endorsement should contain and a template letter in the Tier 1 (Graduate Entrepreneur) policy guidance.